ibexa/documentation-developer/docs/cookbook/using_postgresql.md

 When you run `composer install`, you will be asked to [provide installation parameters](../getting_started/install_ez_platform.md#provide-installation-parameters).

-If you use PostgreSQL, two parameters need to set differently than when using MySQL:
+If you use PostgreSQL, two parameters need to be set differently than when using MySQL:

 - `env(DATABASE_DRIVER)` must be set to `pdo_pgsql` instead of the default `pdo_mysql`
 - `env(DATABASE_CHARSET)` must be set to `utf8`, because PostgreSQL does not support the default value of `utf8mb4`.